ZacheyMIX/IHCS/README.md

 ### Backend Pipeline:

 - Detects new uploads automatically.
+- Formats the uploaded dataset partially using Dataprep.
-- Converts the dataset into a .db facts file.
+- Converts the formatted dataset into a .db facts file.
 - Runs MLN-based probabilistic error detection using Tuffy.
-- Repairs flagged fields automatically with Python-based logic.
+- Repairs erroneous fields automatically with Python-based logic.
 - Evaluates cleaning performance using F1 score, precision, and recall.

 ### Outputs: